Boeing wins air show as Airbus gets boost from AirAsia

 In another key battleground, Airbus hit back by grabbing an order for 50 A321neo jets from Vietnam’s VietJet VJC.HM, 24 hours after the fast-growing budget carrier placed an order for 100 737 MAX aircraft across the tarmac at Boeing.
 The A321neo has been far outselling Boeing in that 220-seat niche.

-VietJet has ordered heavily from both Airbus and Boeing, reflecting Vietnam’s attempts to diversify foreign and defense policies and build business relations with multiple suppliers.
+VietJet has ordered heavily from both Airbus and Boeing, reflecting Vietnam’s attempts to diversify foreign and defence policies and build business relations with multiple suppliers.

 The show was also a test for small jetmakers in the process of being gobbled up by Airbus and Boeing.
 Airbus recently completed its acquisition of the A220 and Boeing tentatively agreed to buy the commercial aircraft unit of Brazil’s Embraer.